Open Today 10 AM – 9 PM

 The exhibition is curated by Cathleen Chaffee, Charles Balbach Chief Curator, Buffalo AKG Art MuseumThe ICA/Boston’s presentation is organized by Ruth Erickson, Barbara Lee Chief Curator and Director of Curatorial Affairs, with Tessa Bachi Haas, Assistant Curator.

-With warmest thanks, we gratefully acknowledge the generosity of the ICA’s Avant Guardian Society in making the ICA’s presentation of this exhibition possible.
+With warmest thanks, we gratefully acknowledge the generosity of Gagosian and the ICA’s Avant Guardian Society in making the ICA’s presentation of this exhibition possible.

 Join Mannion Family Curator Jeffrey De Blois for a deep dive into MC⁹, a monumental multi-channel video installation featured in Charles Atlas: About Time.
 In this curator’s choice conversation, get a closer look into Atlas’s work at the intersections of moving image, dance, and performance.